DigiNode-Tools/diginode-tools/README.md

 These tools have been designed to make it as easy as possible to setup and monitor your own DigiNode on your Linux hardware of choice.
 The recommended setup for this is a Raspberry Pi 4 8Gb running Ubuntu Server 64-bit.

-* WARNING: This script is still under development and should only be used for testing purposes at this time.
+For more information, visit: https://diginode.digibyte.help

 ## Disclaimer

 These tools are provided as is.
-Make sure you have a backup of your wallet file.
+Use at your own risk.
+Make sure you always have a backup of your wallet file.

 ## DigiNode Installer